 The Company entered into a global license agreement with CSL Limited ("CSL"), in May 2014, to develop the anti-IL13 receptor monoclonal antibody, CSL334 (which the Company refers to as eblasakimab) and antigen binding fragments thereof, for the treatment, diagnosis or prevention of diseases or conditions in humans, without upfront payments.
-This license agreement was amended in May 31, 2019, pursuant to which the Company obtained an exclusive, worldwide license to certain intellectual property owned or licensed by CSL, including patents and know-how, to develop, manufacture for clinical trials and commercialise eblasakimab for the treatment, diagnosis or prevention of diseases or conditions in humans.
-The Company's development under such agreement is currently focused on the treatment of allergies conditions, and in particular, atopic dermatitis.
+This license agreement was amended in May 31, 2019, pursuant to which the Company obtained an exclusive, worldwide license to certain intellectual property owned or licensed by CSL, including patents and know-how, to develop, manufacture for clinical trials and commercialize eblasakimab for the treatment, diagnosis or prevention of diseases or conditions in humans.
+The Company's development under such agreement is currently focused on the treatment of respiratory and inflammatory conditions, and in particular, atopic dermatitis.

-Under the amended agreement, the Company is generally obligated to use diligent efforts to develop eblasakimab products in accordance with the development plan, to obtain marketing approvals for eblasakimab products worldwide and to commercialise eblasakimab products, either by itself or through sublicensees.
+Under the amended agreement, the Company is generally obligated to use diligent efforts to develop eblasakimab products in accordance with the development plan, to obtain marketing approvals for eblasakimab products worldwide and to commercialize eblasakimab products, either by itself or through sublicensees.

 In consideration of the rights granted to the Company under the amended agreement, the Company will make a first payment of \$30 million to CSL upon commencement of a Phase 3 clinical trial of eblasakimab.
 The Company will also be required to pay up to an aggregate of \$95 million to CSL if certain regulatory milestones are achieved, up to an aggregate of \$655 million if certain sales milestones are achieved and tiered royalties on net sales of eblasakimab products ranging between a mid-single digit percentage and 10%.
 The Company is also responsible for all payments to third-party licensors to CSL, to the extent such obligations relate to the exploitation of the rights licensed under CSL's agreement with those parties and sublicensed to the Company under the amended agreement.
-As of December 31, 2021, the Phase 2b clinical trial investigating eblasakimab as a therapeutic antibody for moderate-to-severe atopic dermatitis is still ongoing and the aforementioned milestones have not been met.
-The Company did not make any other payments related to the in-license agreements for the years ended December 31, 2020 and 2021.
+For the year ended December 31, 2022, the Company made a milestone payment of \$1 million to CSL in fulfilment of our obligation under the CSL agreement to be responsible for payment required to be made by CSL to third party licensors of technology relating to exploitation of the rights subject to the CSL agreement.
+The commencement of the first Phase 2 clinical trial, being the Phase 2b trial investigating eblasakimab as a therapeutic antibody for moderate-to-severe atopic dermatitis.
+The trial is still ongoing and no further milestones have been met.